About your course

 - Provides a dynamic learning environment which enables the student to meet challenges flexibly and creatively in order to become a proficient practitioner

-- Teaching and Learning is underpinned by a rigorous evidence base to ensure fitness for practice.
+- A rigorous evidence base to ensure fitness for practice underpins Teaching and Learning

 - Gain skills to assess, diagnose and manage the variety of minor injuries, illnesses and paediatric emergencies that commonly present in ambulatory settings

 "Without a doubt one of the best and most challenging courses I've completed.
 It's not easy and requires dedication and determination and I wouldn't have been able to do it without the support and guidance of my tutors, who were there to help every step of the way"